GSA/digitalgov.gov/content/posts/2016-09-13-kanban-for-government.md

 ---
+url: /2016/09/13/kanban-for-government/
 date: 2016-09-13 1:00:58 -0400
-title: 'Kanban for Government'
+title: Kanban for Government
 summary: 'Some months ago, 18F started playing with kanban as a way to manage and improve our processes.
 (It turns out that &ldquo;DO ALL THE THINGS!&rdquo; was maybe not the best motto.)
 Kanban is a methodology that helps you to remove inefficiencies and reduce waste by visualizing workflow.
-It’s also used to balance capacity and demand'
+It&rsquo;s also used to balance capacity and demand'
-authors: [alan-brouilette]
+authors:
+  - alan-brouilette
 categories:
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - 18F
   - agile